pretzelhammer/rust-blog/posts/chat-server.md

 ```

 > [!NOTE]
 > The code is starting to get long and difficult to parse.
-For all following examples I will only present an abbreviated diff highlighting the key changes, but you can still find the full source code for any example in [this directory](https://github.com/pretzelhammer/chat-server/tree/main/examples) of [this repository](https://github.com/pretzelhammer/chat-server).
-You can see a diff between any two examples by running `just diff {num} {num}`.
+All following examples will be presented as an abbreviated diff highlighting the key changes, but you can still find the full source code for any example in [the examples directory](https://github.com/pretzelhammer/chat-server/tree/main/examples) of [this repository](https://github.com/pretzelhammer/chat-server).
+You can see a diff between any two examples by running `just diff {number} {number}`.
 For instance, to see the diff between this example and the previous example you would run `just diff 06 07`.

 Anyway, as promised, the key changes: